KnightmareVIIVIIXC/AIO-Firebog-Blocklists/README.md

 #
 # 🔴 The Lists 🔴

-Blocklists that are merged for enhanced protection, then converted to various syntaxes
+Blocklists merged for enhanced protection and converted to various syntaxes

 - AdBlock Syntax: `||domain.tld^`